felipelincoln/albion-blackmarket-arbitrage/README.md

 In order to get market prices updated you have to first download the [albiondata-client](https://github.com/BroderickHyman/albiondata-client/releases) and keep it running.
 Then visit the market, the items in the current market tab will be automaticaly updated to the API.

 Have fun and good tradings! :moneybag:
-And if you have any questions you can call me ingame, my nickname is VilaoDaFieldsRJ.
+And if you have any questions you can call me ingame, my nickname is Etiopia.